TaiDOmi/TTB-course/h2 Pubkey.md

     - Step 1: DIAS system prepares separate private keys (from hash) for both sellers and the buyer and then public key (which is calculated from the private keys)
   - Parties use public key cryptography to sign the document
     - Step 2: signing (System sends email with an attachment which is signed with the private key)
     - Step 3: Verifying (The receivers verifies the signature and the attachment with the public key) by creating a new hash from the deed and compares hashes of the signed and the new hash.
-If they match signing is valid
+If they match signing is valid.

 Sources: